dagoma3d/STL-DiscoUltimate-v2-TMC-Official/README.md

 # STL-DiscoUltimate

-This repository gathers all STLs used to build a DiscoUltimate.
+This repository gathers all STLs used to build a DiscoUltimate v2 TMC.

 All the stl files stored in this repository are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).